ZhenyingZhu/StudyNotes/ASP.md

 When debug, in the Watch tab, type in `this.Request` and can find `Form` in its properties.

+### Model Binding

+Create a view model to represend the data structure of the post form with same name of properties.

+In the Razor page, use decorate `@model`, and use tag helper `asp-for` to get the model properties.

+Label can also have `asp-for` so that taps the label can set the focus on the input.

+### Using Validation

 # HERE

 ## ASP.NET Web API